treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

 #### Copy Partition
 {: .no_toc }

-After adding a partition to the branch table, we may want to copy the partition to the main table.
+After adding a partition to the branch table, you may want to copy the partition to the main table.
-For example, for the new partition `2020-08-01`, run the following in order to copy the partition to the main table:
+For example, for the new partition `2020-08-01`, run the following to copy the partition to the main table:

 ```bash
 lakectl metastore copy --type hive --from-schema example_branch --from-table inventory --to-schema default --to-table inventory --to-branch main -p 2020-08-01
 ```

 For a table partitioned by more than one column, specify the partition flag for every column.
-For example for the partition `(year='2020',month='08',day='01')`:
+For example, for the partition `(year='2020',month='08',day='01')`:

 ```bash
 lakectl metastore copy --from-schema example_branch --from-table branch_inventory --to-schema default --to-branch main -p 2020 -p 08 -p 01